7 Steps to Keep Your Faith in Hard Times

 Focus Verse: "Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours" (Mark 11:24, NIV)

-Prayer, first of all, is communication with God, where you fellowship with him, and build relationship.
+Prayer, first of all, is communication with God, where you fellowship and build relationship with him.
 In the course of this relationship, God encourages us to ask for the things we need.
-Andrew Murray defines prayer as a way of drawing God's blessings on us and the people around us.
+Andrew Murray, nineteenth century pastor, defines prayer as a way of drawing God's blessings on us and the people around us.

 In the face of adversity, spend time in prayer, and ask God to supply specific needs as he promises in his Word (Philippians 4:19) But there are principles for effective prayer.
 The late Kenneth Hagin, outlines the following steps to praying with results.